georrge1994/SecurityApp/README.md

-# SecurityApp
+# Security
- I wanted to write an application to control the launch of other applications on the smartphone.
-I even bought a phone for this =)
+App It is my first android project.
+I wanted to write the application for controlling the launch of applications on device.